-The intermodal terminal development will have a significant impact on the DNSDC site and its heritage values, although a combination of mitigation measures will minimise this impact where practicable.
-The proposed development is likely to involve the demolition and/or removal of all or some of the heritage buildings on the DNSDC site, the construction of new buildings, and landscape modification through the installation of new water, sewerage, trade waste, and power infrastructure.
+The SIMTA proposal would have a significant impact on the DNSDC site and its heritage values, although a combination of mitigation measures would minimise this impact where practicable.
+The SIMTA proposal is likely to involve the demolition and/or removal of all or some of the heritage buildings on the DNSDC site, the construction of new buildings, and landscape modification through the installation of new water, sewerage, trade waste, and power infrastructure.
 These changes would impact on the heritage significance of the WWII buildings located at the DSNDC site, although it is likely that these impacts would be mitigated by a combination of conservation, adaptive reuse, and relocation of some of the WWII structures.